Sethoeurt/frontend_01_pp_y3/README.md

 ## Description

-Craft your personalized resume within minutes using industry-approved sections, meticulously tailored to impress recruiters worldwide.
-Each section is thoughtfully crafted to reflect your unique skills and personality, ensuring a standout application that speaks volumes.
+Create your own custom resume quickly with sections designed to impress recruiters globally.
+Each section is carefully tailored to showcase your skills and personality, ensuring your application stands out and leaves a lasting impression.

 ## Live